djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 You can learn more about `calicoctl` by running `calicoctl --help`.

 You'll need to configure Calico with the correct location of the etcd service.
-In the following line, replace `masterip` with the IP address of the Master node.
+In the following line, replace `<MASTER_IP>` with the IP address of the Master node.

-    sudo sh -c 'echo ETCD_AUTHORITY=masterip:4001 > /etc/sysconfig/calico'
+    sudo sh -c 'echo ETCD_AUTHORITY=<MASTER_IP>:4001 > /etc/sysconfig/calico'

 Then, enable the Calico service via `systemd`